drmonkeysee/CinyTest/README.md

     Ran 4 tests (0.000 seconds): 4 passed, 0 failed, 0 ignored.
     ====-- CinyTest End --====

-For reference here is the Rectangle module definition listing used to run the example code and verify its correctness.
+For reference here is the Rectangle module definition used to run the example code and verify its correctness.

 ### Rectangle.c
 ```c